pranshuchaurasia/pranshuchaurasia/ReadMe.md

 # 💫 About Me:
-I am a person with strong interpersonal skills and have the ability to get along well with people.
-I enjoy challenges and look for the creative solutions to the problems.
-I am fascinated to solve the intricate problems.
-When I realize a certain problem has been solved, that gives me the best feeling in the world.<br>This curiosity to understand the world has made me highly data driven with experience collaborating with cross functional teams.
-I seek to leverage my data science and big data skills to apply to the real-world problems to help me translate the business requirements and provide actionable insights.
+As a data scientist, I'm curious about the world through data.
+I love figuring out complicated issues.
+Working with cross-functional teams has helped me build a data-driven mentality and data science and big data abilities.
+I want to apply my skills to real-world situations and turn difficult business needs into actionable insights.
+Data discovery excites me.
+I'm good at collaborating and developing relationships.

+I am eager to contribute to cutting-edge projects in the field of data science and machine learning, constantly expanding my knowledge and staying up to date with the latest advancements.
+Together, let's unravel the power of data and make a meaningful impact in the world."

 ## 🌐 Socials: